fog/fog-proxmox/docs/compute.md

 #### Tasks management

 Proxmox supports tasks management.
-A task enables to follow all asynchronous actions made in a node: VM creation, start, etc.
+A task enables to follow all asynchronous actions made in a node: VM creation, start, etc. Indeed, some of these tasks could be long to execute.

 You need first to get a node to manage its tasks: